kyeap-vmware/gpupgrade/gpupgrade_internal_workflow_README.md

 scripts that fix user objects to make them upgradable.
 Some scripts run during initialize.
 These will typically be scripts that fix objects or drop non upgradable objects.
 Some scripts will run during finalize step.
-These scripts may do things like recreate indexes which is faster after data is in the database.
+These scripts may do things like recreate unique constraints which is faster after data is in the database.
 We also generate revert scripts to revert objects back to their original structure if applicable and `gpupgrade revert` is run.
 As of today data migration scripts are generated in gpupgrade.